**This Chapter has been revised**

 Helen sighed and turned off the last television on the wall, cutting off the news anchor mid-word before walking back over to the counter to start wiping down.

-The tabloids were proclaiming it the latest incident the "Infestation of Chicago" and now that the battle against the mutant wasps itself was seemingly over, every godforsaken news channel was replaying highlights and doing commentaries over the event.
+The tabloids were proclaiming the latest incident the "Infestation of Chicago" and now that the battle against the mutant wasps itself was seemingly now in the clean up stages, it seemed that every godforsaken news channel was replaying highlights and doing commentaries over the event.

-Maybe it had been that look in his eyes that instinctively drew her in – the look of hopelessness hidden behind a tight wall of defenses that was slowly starting to crumble away.
-She saw it only briefly after he had made his call before he seemed to collect himself up again, but that look was one that she herself wore towards the end of the War when she had broken to the point that she couldn't seem to put herself back together again by herself.
+Perhaps it had been that look in his eyes that instinctively drew her in – the look of hopelessness hidden behind a tight wall of defenses that was slowly starting to crumble away.
+She saw it only briefly after he had made his call before he seemed to collect himself up again and shore up his external defenses, but that look was one that she herself wore towards the end of the War when she had broken to the point that she couldn't seem to put herself back together again by herself.

-Helen had been blessed enough to have an extended family that loved her enough to help put herself back together and give her a chance to heal away from England.
+Helen had been blessed enough to have an extended family that loved her enough to help fit the pieces back together and give her a chance to heal away from England.
 She wondered if Tony Stark had anyone like that to help him without taking advantage of him.

 She doubted it.

 "You know.
-I've had coffee all over the world, but I don't know what you put in yours that makes it so damned good."
+I've had tea from all over the world, but I don't know what you put in yours that made it so damned good."

 "Bloody hell!
 I'm too tired for a heart attack," she said accusingly to the intruder only to freeze when she saw who it was that decided to show up ten minutes before closing time.